Peyton C. March: Early life and education

 March was born on December 27, 1864, in Easton, Pennsylvania, to Francis Andrew and Mildred (née Conway) March.
 His father was a college professor, and is regarded as the principal founder of modern comparative linguistics in Old English.
 His mother descended from Thomas Stone, a signer of the Declaration of Independence, and was Moncure D. Conway's sister.

-March attended Lafayette College, where his father occupied the first chair of English language and comparative philology in the United States.
+March attended Lafayette College in Easton, where his father occupied the first chair of English language and comparative philology in the United States.
 While at Lafayette College, March was a member of the Rho chapter of Delta Kappa Epsilon.
-After graduating with honors in 1884, he was appointed to West Point and graduated in 1888, ranked 10th in a class of 44.
-Among his classmates there were several men who would, like March himself, eventually attain the rank of general officer, such as James W. McAndrew, William M. Morrow, William Robert Dashiell, Robert Lee Howze, Peter Charles Harris, Eli Alva Helmick, Charles Hedges McKinstry, Henry Jervey Jr., William Voorhees Judson, John Louis Hayden, Edward Anderson, William H. Hart, Charles Aloysius Hedekin and William S. Peirce.
+After graduating with honors in 1884, he was appointed to West Point and graduated on June 11, 1888, ranked 10th in a class of 44.
+Among his classmates there were several men who would, like March himself, eventually attain the rank of general officer, such as James W. McAndrew, William M. Morrow, William Robert Dashiell, Robert Lee Howze, Peter Charles Harris, Eli Alva Helmick, Charles Hedges McKinstry, Henry Jervey, William Voorhees Judson, John Louis Hayden, Edward Anderson, Charles Aloysius Hedekin, John S. Winn (who had been March's roommate), and William S. Peirce.